MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities.md

 ![Results of a computed entity in Power BI Premium](media/dataflows-computed-entities/computed-entities-premium-04.png)

-And that's it&mdash;the transformation is performed on the data in the dataflow that resides in your Power BI Premium subscription, not on the source data.
+And that's it&mdash;the transformation is done on the data in the dataflow that resides in your Power BI Premium subscription, not on the source data.

 ## Considerations and limitations